Igor Rodionov: Career

 In the leadup to the 1996 presidential election, Russian President Boris Yeltsin dismissed Defence Minister Pavel Grachev and replaced him with Rodionov.
 Rodionov had had many military doctrinal articles published, and coming from command of the General Staff Academy had a background in analysis which Grachev lacked.
 During Rodionov's term the major factors obstructing Armed Forces reform were mainly political.

 Rodionov did have ideas for reforming the armed forces, but thought that the general outlook of the Cold War ought to remain; Russia had been and would continue to be an adversary of the West, and the threat perception and budget levels should be designed on that basis.
 Over the course of his tenure as defence minister, he changed his mind over whether the Armed Forces should be restructured to Russia's new circumstances, or whether Russia should continue, in the Soviet style, to place the military above social and economic needs.
 At the start of his term, he appeared to be convinced of fitting the Army to the state; eventually he was dismissed because he would not forswear fitting the state to the Army.
 His attitude was revealed in comments such as 'it is ... impermissible to solve society's ... problems at the cost of lowering the state's main attribute, the army'.

 Rodionov was eventually dismissed for two reasons.
 First, he had refused to subordinate the Ministry to civilian control in the form of the short-lived Defence Council.
 Secondly, he had had a major dispute with Yuriy Baturin, of the Defence Council, over whether reform was possible within the budgetary resources the state had available.
 Rodionov insisted it was not, and much more money would have to be spent; Baturin argued that the military would have to make do with the then current spending levels, as increases were fiscally impossible.
 Neither man would give up his position, and reform was not being achieved, so Yeltsin solved the problem by firing Rodionov.

-A State Duma member (Rodina faction) since 1999, Igor Rodionov was a member of the Committee on National Security and Chairman of the Professional Union of Military Personnel.
-Upon his death, he was laid to rest at the Federal Military Memorial Cemetery in Moscow Oblast.
+A State Duma member (Movement in Support of the Army and Rodina faction) since 1999, Igor Rodionov was a member of the Committee on National Security and Chairman of the Professional Union of Military Personnel.
+He died in 2014 and was buried at the Federal Military Memorial Cemetery in Moscow Oblast.